-Students will be required to produce one non examination assessment which will account for 50% of the final GCSE grade.
+Students will be required to produce one non-examination assessment which will account for 50% of the final GCSE grade.
+The non-examination assessment will take place in the final term of Year 10.

-Non Examination Assessment 100 marks Approximately 40 hours Students undertake a substantial design and make task where needs and requirements are identified through investigation.
+Non-Examination Assessment 100 marks Proximately 35-40 hours Students undertake a substantial design and make task where needs and requirements are identified through investigation.
 Design solutions are created to meet those needs and prototype products are manufactured and evaluated.
 All work is will be presented in a design portfolio.